zariuq/mgw_test/README.md

 The wiki can be used to create and solve open conjectures and put them into the Proofgold blockchain with bounties ([4],[5]).

+See also the list of all available bounties at the explorer ( https://formalweb3.uibk.ac.at/pgbce/bounties.php ) and also the list of recent open and collected bounties (https://formalweb3.uibk.ac.at/pgbce/recentbounties.php ) .

 [1] http://grid01.ciirc.cvut.cz/~chad/megalodon/